 But there’s never a finish line.

-Never a blonde, busty babe
+Never a blond, busty babe

 Waving a checkered flag,